moazzamalirind/GCD_BugFlowExperiment/README.md

 These are observed releases from August 2018 at USGS 09380000 Colorado River at Lees Ferry, AZ.
 Refer to Hydrographs_Observed_Used (location: GCD_BugFlowExperiment/Supporting Data/Hydrographs_Observed_Used.xlsx) and then move to August_2018(Hydrograph).
 The release data acquired was 15min time step (observed), then we averaged that to hourly time step (Hourly) and again averaged over the on and off-peak periods during different daytypes over the month.
 We only expect the user to acquire the 15 mins time step release data and paste those releases in August_2018 worksheet (GCD_BugFlowExperiment/Supporting Data/Hydrographs_Observed_Used.xlsx).
 The updated hydrograph can be seen in the "August_2018 (Hydrograph)" worksheet.

 **Figure S7**
 For August 2018, we compare observed daily genergy generated with model estimates using hourly and saturday-sunday-weekday releases from Figure S6.
+1. Download the daily energy generated at Glen Canyon Dam (https://www.usbr.gov/uc/rm/crsp/gc/index.html).
+You can also find this observed data in GCD_BugFlowExperiment/Supporting Data/Models Results Summary.xlsx and within "Data_Summary" worksheet.
+2.

+**Figure 7**
+1. We need results from both Contract Price and Market-Contract Price models.
+You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
+You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.
+2. You are required to run the model code similar to previous figures.
+After successful completion of the run, the output files will be updated.
+3. Go to: GCD_BugFlowExperiment/Models/August 2018/Miscellaneous/Contract_vs_Market-Contract Results.xlsx.
+You are required to update values of the blue highlighted cells.
+For Saturday-Sunday-Weekday model, use values of Fstore symbol from Sat-Sun-Weekday_August.gdx or from Sat-Sun-Weekday_August.xlsx (Location:GCD_BugFlowExperiment\Models\August 2018\Contract Price Model).
+The results of the Market-Contract price model can be found from Fstore within Pricing_Model.gdx or Pricing_Model.gdx (Location: GCD_BugFlowExperiment\Models\August 2018\Market-Contract Price Model).
+4. The updated values will updated the tradeoff graph in the worksheet.
+Note: Additional calculations in the worksheet are for later stages.